SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/configuration.md

 As the mobile application cannot talk directly to Swedbank Pay servers, you will need your own backend to make those requests on the behalf of your Configuration.
-You are free to design your backend as best suits you, but the next chapter will detail one possible implementation, which also has a bundled-in Configuration implementation available in the SDK.
+You are free to design your backend as best suits you, but there is also a chapter that will detail one possible example implementation, which also has a bundled-in Configuration implementation available in the SDK.

 One thing you should keep in mind while designing your backend is that the `paymentUrl` of your payment order needs special consideration in order to work